kusakusakusa/rails6boilerplate/README.md

 * read ec2 ubuntu ami id based on region
 * find out how to NOT redownload providers in terraform or copy whole context into dockerfile by copy or mounting volume in correct order
 * deployment rake task should check for `config/<ENV>.rb` and allow user to choose, instead of asking
+* Use packer instead of provisioner scripts
+* Add monitoring to instances